datatovalue/datatovalue-tools/README.md

 # datatovalue-tools

-Data to Value Tools are BigQuery utility functions to support data profiling, debugging, root-cause analysis and automation in data transformation and management.
+Data to Value Tools are BigQuery utility functions to support data profiling, debugging, root-cause analysis and automation activities in data transformation and management.
+They are developed and manitained by the Engineering Team at [Data to Value](https://datatovalue.com/) and are licensed under Apache 2.0.

 ## Functions
-The following sets of functions are deployed in the **datatovalue-tools** Google Cloud project, across all regions.
+The following sets of functions are deployed in the **datatovalue-tools** Google Cloud project, across all available regions.

 Function Set | Description
 --- | ---